windmill-labs/windmilldocs/docs/advanced/5_sharing_common_logic/index.md

 import { main as foo, util } from '../my_script_path.ts';
 ```

-Note that path in windmill can have as many depth as needed, so you can have paths like this `f/folder/subfolder/my_script_path.ts` and relative imports will work at any level.
+Note that path in Windmill can have as many depth as needed, so you can have paths like this `f/folder/subfolder/my_script_path.ts` and relative imports will work at any level.
 Hence, it will work exactly the same as on local.

 ## Bash logic sharing